Computed Tomography (CT)

 What are the required courses?

-- First semester (Fall) - Patient Care and Procedures (3 credits), Sectional Anatomy and Pathology (3 credits), and Clinical/Lab (lab 14 hours, clinical 115 hours) (2 credits)
+- First semester (Fall) - Patient Care and Procedures (3 credits), Sectional Anatomy and Pathology (3 credits) and Introduction to Clinical Practice (1.5 credits)

-The didactic courses can be taken together or individually for category A CEUs.
+The didactic courses can be taken together or individually for category A CEs.
 One course satisfies all of the biennium ARRT requirements.

 How much does the program cost?